panzerdp/dmitripavlutin.com/content/posts/095-async-await/index.md

 });
 ```

-`async` functions returning promises is a good thing because you can [nest](##4-nesting-asynchornous-functions) them, and handle async tasks in a sync way!
+`async` functions returning promises is a good thing because you can [nest](#4-nesting-asynchornous-functions) `async` function, and handle async tasks in a sync way.

 ## 3. The broken asynchronous addition